When are kids too old to believe in Santa? Experts tackle the Christmas conundrum.

 But Dr. Sheldon Zablow, a child psychiatrist from San Diego, Calif., has a different perspective on parents' responsibility when it comes to make-believe.
 "It's more important to the emotional well-being of a child that they can rely on their parent to reflect the reality of the world than impose the fun of imaginary beings," Zablow says.
 "If a parent deceives their child about the Tooth Fairy, Santa or the Easter Bunny, they might disturb the fundamental foundation of long-term emotional health for their child by undermining parents as people to trust."

-Experts agree that having discussions about pretend or make-believe needs to occur between the parent and child.
+Experts agree that having discussions about what is just pretend or make-believe needs to occur between the parent and child.
 While children may inevitably be told certain truths through peers or other means, parents need to follow their child's cues to determine when they're ready to accept and understand the reality of beloved childhood characters.

-There's magic in keeping the magic alive
+Keeping the magic alive

-Brandy Bocchino, a mom of two from Powdersville, S.C., tells YahooLife about the time her 6-year-old daughter lost a tooth on vacation at Walt Disney World and was insistent they find the Tooth Fairy.
+Brandy Bocchino, a mom of two from Powdersville, S.C., tells YahooLife about the time her then-6-year-old daughter lost a tooth on vacation at Walt Disney World and was insistent they find the Tooth Fairy.

 "The key issue is not so much when to break the news to your child, but rather when is your child ready to understand that Santa (or another magical character) isn't real," says Dr. Helen Egger, chief medical and scientific officer at children's virtual mental health provider Little Otter.
+That will be different for every child.

 "It is OK for your child to feel upset," she adds.
 "Your job as a parent is to listen, acknowledge, accept and empathize with your child's feelings, not to tell them how or what they should feel."